Teaching emotional regulation skills for teens is essential if we want them to enjoy positive mental health and an acceptance of life’s ups and downs

 Teenagers are experiencing lots of firsts

 We all have these very human emotional experiences, however, our teens are experiencing so many big feelings for the first time.
 Everything from failing to make the netball team to their first crush, rejection by friends or the death of a pet.
-With each ‘first’ come new feelings.
+With each ‘first’ come new unfamiliar and intense feelings.

 Some people argue, “Nobody ever taught me this stuff and I turned out fine.”
 Maybe so, but wouldn’t it be great if our kids got a head start?
 Would the world not be better if we had more young people who were emotionally skilled and could process and regulate their emotions?